MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-gaze-interaction.md

 ---
 title: Eye-gaze-based interaction
 description: HoloLens 2 allows for a new level of context and human understanding within the holographic experience by providing developers with the ability of using information about what users are looking at.
+This page covers design recommendations for developers who want to use eye-gaze as an input.
 author: sostel
 ms.author: sostel
 ms.date: 10/29/2019